fc92/my-podcaster/mobile-app.md

 # Mobile app information
-This documentation is related to mobile app prototyping.
+This documentation is related to UNFINISHED mobile app prototyping.
 First try is with Vue Native framework...

 ## Vue native
 ### Setup